-Finale 3D’s rendering engine runs almost entirely in the computer’s graphics processing unit (GPU), so if you are considering buying a new computer to run Finale 3D, the most important specification for your new computer is its GPU.
+Finale 3D’s rendering engine runs almost entirely on a computer’s video card, also called a graphics card or graphics processing unit (GPU), so if you are considering buying a new computer to run Finale 3D, the most important specification for your new computer is its GPU.

 Table 1 – Minimum specifications and recommended specifications

-|Minimum||Windows 7, 64bit||Intel 4400||8Mb||Any||2018 up-to-date|
+|Minimum||Windows 7 64bit||Intel HD Graphics 4400||8GB||Any||2018 up-to-date|

 |Recommended||Windows 10 64bit, Windows 11||Nvidia GeForce GTX 1060 (or better)||16GB||Any||2018 up-to-date|

 The Nvidia GeForce GTX 1060 graphics card was released in 2016, but we continue to recommend it because it is a fast GPU for a reasonable price.
 Obviously, you can spend more for a faster GPU, which will make Finale 3D run smoother on complex shows, but the GTX 1060 is good middle ground.
 However, because of its age, you are not likely to find new computers that include the GTX 1060.
 Fortunately, you can easily compare graphics cards on the market today by simply following these steps.

 - Use the search box to find the GPU you are considering.
 For example, suppose you found a laptop that advertises the “GeForce GTX 1650” GPU.
 Simply enter “GeForce GTX 1650” or “GTX 1650” (without the quotes) and click Find Videocard.
 Note that there are often multiple versions of a given card.
 In the case of the GTX 1650, you will see “GTX 1650”, “GTX 1650 (Mobile)”, “GTX 1650 Ti”, amongst others.
 If the computer you’re considering is a laptop, assume you will get the “Mobile” version of the GPU unless the specifications specifically say otherwise.